worm-blossom/demo_macromania/README.md

 ## Editing

-The entrypoint to macro expansion is `src/main.tsx`.
+The entrypoint to macro expansion is in `src/main.tsx`.
 Have fun!